skingdev/fresco-bakery/tutorial.md

 ]
 ```

-We will need to have this file copied to our output directory so that our application will be able to read from it.
+We will need to have this file copied to our output directory (which we'll cover in a second) so that our application will be able to read from it.
 This will require us to modify the grunt "copy" task.
 The copy task is responsible for copying files when we build our project.
 Within the `tasks/config` folder, open up the `copy.js` file.
 It will look like this:

 ```javascript
 'use strict';